 - Sedation/CNS depression

-- Constipation: Opioid-induced constipation is one of the most common side effects resulting from the activation of mu receptors in the gastrointestinal system, causing increased stool transit time.
+- Constipation: Opioid-induced constipation is one of the most common side effects resulting from activating mu receptors in the gastrointestinal system, causing increased stool transit time.
 Tolerance does not occur at the mu receptors in the colon.
 For this reason, opioid-induced constipation does not decrease over time.
-Patients who use opioids long-term are encouraged to increase fluid intake, take part in regular exercise, and defecate as soon as they have the urge to void.
+Patients who use opioids long-term are encouraged to increase fluid intake, participate in regular exercise, and defecate as soon as they have the urge to void.

 - Physical dependence - Dependence often manifests with withdrawal symptoms when opioids are discontinued or decreased.
 Withdrawal symptoms include rhinorrhea, lacrimation, yawning, hyperventilation, hyperthermia, muscle aches, vomiting, diarrhea, and anxiety.
 The severity of withdrawal symptoms varies based on the chronicity of opioid intake, the type of opioid, and individual variability.